ropensci/MtreeRing/README.md

 <img src="https://github.com/jingningshi/test001/blob/master/man/figures/RemoveRing.gif" width = 60% height = 60% />

 You can also perform a mass deletion of borders using the input control below the **Zoomed Image Window**.

+### 5. File download

+When the analysis of a sample is complete, you can generate a preview ring-width series by clicking on the blue **Generate Series** button at the bottom right corner of the app.

+To download a file, you can click on the **RWL** tab or **CSV** tab.
+As their name implies, currently supported formats include RWL and CSV.
+You can provide additional headers for the RWL file to record more useful information, such as species, elevation, and site.